alcasdev/webdriverio-cucumber-boilerplate/README.md

 ## To-Do:

-- we'll be focusing on the features written inside 'lab', and custom steps stored in 'src/custom'.
+- we'll be focusing on the features written inside 'lab', predefined steps in 'src/steps' and custom steps stored in 'src/custom'.
+- go to 'lab/features/1stday¿ and take a look at README.md